 - Affirm the University as a place of informed and reasoned dialogue.

-The Wesleyan Scholars Honors Program supports the University mission because, through both the University Honors Program seminar sequence and Departmental Honors programs, students are given personal attention and are given "the freedom to pursue independent thought and exercise intellectual curiosity."
+The Wesleyan Scholars Honors Program supports the University mission because through both the University Honors Program seminar sequence and Departmental Honors programs students are given personal attention and are given the freedom to pursue independent thought and exercise intellectual curiosity.

-The honors program also creates a unique learning environment within the larger institution so that students are encouraged to "pursue individual excellence," and "to think clearly and creatively."
+The honors program also creates a unique learning environment within the larger institution so that students are encouraged to pursue individual excellence and to think clearly and creatively.
 The interdisciplinary nature of the University Honors Program also supports the liberal arts foundation of the University.